Fibrous root system

 A fibrous root system is the opposite of a taproot system.
 It is usually formed by thin, moderately branching roots growing from the stem.
 A fibrous root system is universal in monocotyledonous plants and ferns.
-The fibrous root systems look like a mat made out of roots when the tree has reached full maturity.
+The fibrous root systems look like a mat made out of roots when the plant has reached full maturity.

+Description

 Most trees begin life with a taproot, but after one to a few years change to a wide-spreading fibrous root system with mainly horizontal surface roots and only a few vertical, deep anchoring roots.
 A typical mature tree 30–50 m tall has a root system that extends horizontally in all directions as far as the tree is tall or more, but well over 95% of the roots are in the top 50 cm depth of soil.

 A few plants with fibrous root systems: